EnesGokceDS/Amazon_Reviews_NLP_Capstone_Project/README.md

     ⦿initial findings from exploratory analysis (data story and inferential statistics)

-        ⦿Summary of findings
+        ‣Summary of findings

-        ⦿Visuals and statistics to support findings
+        ‣Visuals and statistics to support findings

 Have fun!